-The "Building Resiliency in CACs & MDTs" training was adapted by the Michigan Chapter of the National Children's Alliance (MINCA) with permission from the Office for Victims of Crime.
+The "Building Resiliency in CACs & MDTs" training was adapted by the Children's Advocacy Centers of Michigan (CACMI) with permission from the Office for Victims of Crime.

 You can read more about the Building Resiliency in CACs & MDTs program here.

 . . . . . . . . . . . . .

 This training initiative was presented at the Chapter Spotlight at the National Children's Alliance Chapter Summit in October 2017.
 Since the training program's inception in October 2016, CACMI has trained 18 child advocacy centers and their multidisciplinary team partners in this curriculum.

 As a participant in this Train the Trainer session, you will:

 - Act as participants in a "Building Resiliency in CACs & MDTs" mock training session

 - Discuss the logistics of facilitating this training in your state/region (registration, continuing education, technology, evaluations, scheduling, etc.)

 - Develop your own stories to share as a facilitator